 The getUTCMinutes()

-method returns the minutes in the specified date according to universal time.
+instances returns the minutes for this date according to universal time.

 Syntax